-Contents
+Contents.

+03 Foreword /

-- 03 Foreword - 04 McCain Foods (Aust) Pty Ltd Modern Slavery Statement - O5 Structure, Operations and Supply Chain - O7 Risks of Modern Slavery Practices in our Operations and Supply Chain - O8 Actions We Take to Assess and Address Risks - How We Assess the Effectiveness of Actions We Take to Address Modern Slavery Risks - Consultation Process with our Subsidiaries
+- O4 McCain Foods (Aust) Pty Ltd Modern Slavery Statement - O5 Structure, Operations and Supply Chain - O7 Key Areas of Focus in FY24 - Risks of Modern Slavery Practices in our Operations and Supply Chain - O9 Actions We Take to Assess and Address Risks - Further Actions We Will Take to Assess and Address Risks - How We Assess the Effectiveness of Actions We Take to Address Modern Slavery Risks - Consultation Process with our Subsidiaries

-Foreword
+Foreword.